Workshop setup

 In VS Code, the Extensions tab is the area where you browse and install add-ons for the editor.
 Look for the square icon on the left sidebar, or open it from the View menu.

-Open the Extensions tab and install either the Codex extension or the Claude extension.
+Open the Extensions tab and install the ChatGPT Codex extension.

-If you use ChatGPT, install the Codex extension first, then complete its sign-in flow.
+Install the ChatGPT Codex extension, then complete its sign-in flow.

 After installation, sign in to the extension and make sure it appears in VS Code as ready to use before the workshop starts.